 The Orientation Staff is always willing to help in whatever way we can.
-If you do have any questions about the Orientation program or any of the activities that will be taking place, feel free to call our office at 216.687.9379 or email email@example.com.
+If you do have any questions about the Orientation program or any of the activities that will be taking place, feel free to call our office at 216.523.7416 or e-mail firstname.lastname@example.org.
 Listed below are frequently asked questions and the respective answers.

 What happens during Orientation?

-Orientation is a one-day comprehensive program designed for you to complete all of your pre-Cleveland State needs in just one day so that you are ready to become a successful college student.
-Orientation includes academic advising, course registration, Viking ID cards, tours and information about financial aid, safety, parking and student involvement.
-During Orientation, you will receive a continental breakfast, lunch, CSU Orientation Guide and a free CSU t-shirt.
+Orientation is a comprehensive program designed for you to complete all of your pre-Cleveland State needs so that you are ready to become a successful college student.
+Orientation includes academic advising, course registration, Viking ID cards, and information about financial aid, safety, parking and student involvement.
 On the day of Orientation, you will be placed in a small group of other students with an outstanding upperclassman as your Orientation Leader for the day.

 When should I register for an Orientation date?

 As soon as possible!
-Registration opens in March for Summer/Fall semesters and October for Spring semester.
+Registration opens in February for Summer/Fall semesters and October for Spring semester.
 Spaces available in our Orientation programs fill up quickly, so don't delay in registering for an Orientation program.
 The earlier you attend an Orientation program means the better selection of classes available.
-You can register for an Orientation program as soon as you have accepted your admission to Cleveland State University and have taken your Math Placement test.
+You can register for an Orientation program as soon as you have accepted your admission to Cleveland State University.
+Once registered, be sure to take your Math Placement test.

 Do I have to attend Orientation?